 Lukla Airport: Gateway of Top of the Planet 8,848.86m -Mount Everest

-Lukla Airport: Gateway of Top of the World
+Lukla Airport: Your Gateway to the Top of the World Adventure

 Table of Contents

 Who hasn't dreamt of being close to the tallest mountains in the world?
 Not everyone has the chance to experience the marvelous sight of towering mountain ranges in front of their very eyes.
 Lukla Airport in Nepal gives you that experience.
 Flying along the tallest mountains in the world, Lukla Airport opens you up to the unique natural gifts and countless cultural treasures of the Khumbu region.
 The flight to Lukla Airport is unforgettable, and will definitely leave you wanting to return for more.

 Where Is Lukla Airport Located: (Lukla Airport Geography Structure, etc.?)

 Lying in the spectacular Khumbu Region in the Solukhumbu district of eastern Nepal, Lukla Airport is the Gateway to the Top of the world at 8,848.86.
 Where countless adventure trek such as; Mount Everest Base Camp Trek, Everest 3 Passes Trek, Gokyo Chola Pass Trek, Gokyo Lakes Trek, and Renjola Pass Trek goes through it.
 Surrounded by the view of numerous lush green hills, the airport offers a striking sight of the Himalayas.
 The runway follows the path of high terrain, directly into the valley of Lukla.

 On all sides, the airport is surrounded by mountain terrains.
 The runway in itself is like a terrace with one side covered in a wall of mountains and the other side of steep hills.

 How is the Weather in Lukla?